rcmdnk/git-gpt-commit/README.md

 TEMPLATE will be shown under the commit message as a comment.

 Default values are:
     # ChatGPT model. gpt-4o is used if not defined.
+(Valid models are: OpenAI's gpt*, chatgpt*, DeepSeek's deepseek*)
     MODEL="gpt-4o"

     # Prompt to make commit messages from git diff.